idzan/markoidzan.github.io/_posts/2020-03-05-moving-away-from-adobe.md

 **Adobe XD** - oh boy.
 I used it few times and found better alternatives in **Figma** (which is best app for all Operating Systems because it is web based), **Gravit Designer** and **Lunacy** (which can load Sketch files).

 This is just my personal apps which I started using after Adobe Creative Cloud for as long as I know for it and previously as Creative Studio for years.
-It is now basically relearning new shortcuts for Affinity apps and lerning new stuff about apps like Figma which I started using lately.
+It is now basically relearning new shortcuts for Affinity apps and learning new stuff about apps like Figma which I started using lately.

-Otherwise, this was long journey which started in September of 2019. and it is finished now with release of 1.8 for Affinity "Suite".
+Otherwise, this was long journey which started in September of 2019. and it is finished now with release of 1.8 for Affinity “Suite”.

 _Note:_ Pirated apps would be replaced with paid versions when I start company in next couple of weeks.
 Then I would need to have all apps legit and purchased.